For managing contractors, NGOs, multilateral organisations and other partners

 Stationery (including business cards)

-Managing contractors, NGOs or multilaterals and their staff must not use the DFAT crest, the retired AusAID crest or the Australian Government crest on any stationery, including business cards, as this can incorrectly imply that the organisation acts with the authority of the Australian Government or that their staff are Australian Government employees.
+Managing contractors, NGOs or multilateral organisations and their staff must not use the Australian Government crest or the Australian Aid Identifier on any stationery, including business cards, as this can incorrectly imply that the organisation acts with the authority of the Australian Government or that staff are Australian Government employees.

 It is permissible for someone working for a partner organisation to use one of the following statements of acknowledgement if stationery signifies a program or project:

-- For projects where Australia is the only donor: [project or initiative name] is supported by the Australian Government; or [project or initiative name] is supported by the Australian Department of Foreign Affairs and Trade.
+- For projects where Australia is the only donor: [project or initiative name] is supported by the Australian Government.

 - For projects where Australia is the major funder: [project or initiative name] is supported by the Australian Government, [other donor name] and [other donor name].